graphprotocol/research/specs/graph-spec-v2/index-chain/Proof-of-Stake.md

 ## Introduction

-Note - this spec is sectioned off right now.
-It does not have basic introductions of The Graph, and the stakeholders, because that would be in the intro of the whole specification

-The Graph Network uses Proof of Stake (POS) to achieve economic finality by incentivizing the group of distributed nodes to come to consensus on Index Chain data.
-Proof of Stake is an incentivization protocol on top of a blockchain.
-Stakeholders can vote, proportional to their stake they have in the network.
-In the Graph Network the staking is done with The Graph Token, and the nodes which are staking are called **Validators**
+The Graph Network uses Proof-of-Stake (POS) to achieve economic finality by incentivizing a group of distributed nodes to come to consensus on Index Chain data.
+Proof-of-Stake is a blockchain incentivization protocol.
+Stakeholders can vote proportional to their stake they have in the network.
+With the Graph Network the staking is done with Graph Tokens, and the nodes which are staking are called **Validators**.

 Each Index Chain has its own set of Validators.
 When a user owns Graph Tokens, they can stake them on the Ethereum Mainnet, and become a Validator of an Index Chain of their choosing.
-The Graph Network Staking Contracts emit events, and these events are the messaging interface at which Index Chains are able to add new Validators.
+The Graph Network Staking Contracts emits events, and Index Chains are listening for these events to allow Validators to be added to their respective chains.
+This makes Index Chains Layer 2 blockchains.

-Validators are rewarded for producing correct blocks, and punished for misbehaviour.
-An Index Chain’s block rewards are proportional to how often it is queried, which is determined in the Query Marketplace.
+Validators are rewarded for producing valid blocks, and punished for misbehaviour.
+An Index Chain’s block rewards are proportional to its stake, and how often it is queried.

-There are three ways to interact with the POS protocol.
-They are staking, rewards, and slashing.
-The spec will be described with these three ways in mind.
+There are three ways to interact with the POS protocol - staking, rewards, and slashing.
+The POS protocol will be broken down to examine these three pieces.

 ---
----

 ## Stakeholders

-Players dealing with **bonded stake** within the network.
+Stakeholders are any players that interact with Graph tokens as stake within the network.
 They are:

-* **Validators**: Users that bond tokens and serve up queries in exchange for shared rewards and fees.
+* **Validators**: Users that bond tokens and serve up queries in exchange for rewards and fees.
-* **Fishermen**: Submit slash proofs as on-chain evidence of false queries, for which they are rewarded a fee.
+* **Fishermen**: Submit slash proofs as on-chain evidence of Index Chains that produce false queries, for which they are rewarded a fee.

 ## Types and Parameters

-The types listed below are inclusive of all the data types that get passed through messaging in the protocol, and variables that can be called within the protocol
+The types listed below are high level protocol data types.

+### Network Data Types

+The network data types provide important information on tokens staked, Index Chains, and Validators.

 | Network Data Types (The Pool)   | Type    | Description                                                                                                                                     |
 | ------------------------------- | ------- | ------------------------------------------------------------------------------------------------------------------------------------------------|